A Healing Framework of Rogers, Kohut, Object Relations, and Kim's Five Stage Theory

 5. Summary: Humanistic AI and Emotional Growth

 Carl Rogers believed that when individuals feel truly heard and accepted, they naturally move toward healing and growth.
-EmpathicFriend harnesses this principle by offering a person-centered AI environment grounded in empathy and acceptance.
+MFriend harnesses this principle by offering a person-centered AI environment grounded in empathy and acceptance.
 It provides emotional resonance in place of correction, and reflection in place of guidance.
 In doing so, it affirms the human capacity for healing—digitally, but deeply.

 References